ESP32 Timers & Timer Interrupts

 ESP32 Timer Flow Chart

-Just like a hardware interrupt the timer interrupts are also the best way to run non-blocking functions at a certain interval.
+Just like a hardware interrupt, the timer interrupts are also the best way to run non-blocking functions at a certain interval.
 For that, we will configure and attach a particular timer interrupt to a specific ISR in the setup function.
 The controller will execute the main loop continuously.
-Whenever a timer interrupt is generated, the microcontroller will pause the main loop and will proceed with the execution of the Interrupt Service Routine or ISR.
+Whenever a timer interrupt is generated, the microcontroller will pause the main loop and proceed with the execution of the Interrupt Service Routine or ISR.
 Once the ISR is finished executing, the microcontroller will resume the main loop from where it was paused.
 This process will repeat for every Timer Interrupt.

 Commonly Asked Questions about ESP32 Timer Interrupts

-Q. How many Timers do ESP32 have?
+⇥ How many Timers do ESP32 have?

 The ESP32 offers four 64-bit timers.

-Q. How does the ESP32 timer work?
+⇥ How does the ESP32 timer work?

-ESP32 Timer Interrupt Example – Blinking an LED
+ESP32 Timer Interrupt Example: LED Blinking Program

 ESP32 LED Blink Circuit